ChiaraBecht/programming_1_influenza/README.md

 ## Description
 * * *
-This repository contains the code to run a dashboard, which retrospectively monitors the influenza cases numbers and the virus type circulation in Baden - Württemberg.
+The code and data maintained in this repository, aim to retrospectively monitors the influenza case numbers and the virus type circulation in Baden - Württemberg by running a dashboard, allowing the user to conduct data exploration to a certain extent.

 ### Data
 Influenza case number data was obtained from the Robert Koch Institute using the tool SURVSTAT@RKI2.0 (https://survstat.rki.de/Content/Query/Create.aspx).
-The data is constantly appended, therfore the data on which this analysis was based can be found [here](/data/RKI/)
+The data is constantly appended, therfore the data on which this analysis was based can be found [here](/data/RKI/).

 The district related data (area size, population size, etc.) was obtained from the statistische Landesamt Baden - Württemberg using their Query tool (https://www.statistik-bw.de/SRDB/?E=GS).
-For the same reasons as for the influenza data, the used data can be found [here](/data/Stat_Landesamt_BW/)
+For the same reasons as for the influenza data, the used data can be found [here](/data/Stat_Landesamt_BW/).

 Geographical data on district level was required to produce a geographical representation.
 The required geojson file was obtained form (http://opendatalab.de/projects/geojson-utilities/).
 The data can be found [here](/data/geodata)